World Evangelical Alliance

-The World Evangelical Alliance (WEA) is an interdenominational organization of evangelical Christian churches with 600 million adherents that was founded in 1846 in London, England, to unite evangelicals worldwide.
+The World Evangelical Alliance (WEA) is an interdenominational organization of Evangelical Christian churches, with over 424 million affiliated members in 2026, that was founded in 1846 in London, England, to unite evangelical Protestants worldwide.
 WEA is the largest international organization of evangelical churches.
 It has offices at the United Nations in New York City, Geneva, and Bonn.
 It brings together nine regional and 143 national evangelical alliances of churches, and over one hundred member organizations.
-Moreover, a number of international evangelical denominations are members of the WEA.
-Its leader is Zimbabwean Pastor Goodwill Shana.
+Moreover, a number of international Evangelical denominations are members of the WEA.
+Its General Secretary is Israeli Baptist elder Botrus Mansour.

 History

-The organization has its origins in the Evangelical Alliance, a British organization founded in 1846 by 52 evangelical denominations at Freemasons' Hall in London, England.
+The organization has its origins in the Evangelical Alliance, a British organization founded in 1846 by 52 Evangelical denominations at Freemasons' Hall in London, England.
 In 1912, it took the name of World Evangelical Alliance.
-In 1951, the World Evangelical Fellowship was founded by evangelical leaders from 21 countries at the first general assembly in Woudschoten (Zeist) in the Netherlands.
-In 2001, after the General Assembly in Kuala Lumpur, WEF became the World Evangelical Alliance.
+In 1951, the organization was founded as the "World Evangelical Fellowship" (WEF) by Evangelical leaders from 21 countries at the first general assembly that took place in Woudschoten, Zeist, in the Netherlands.
+In 2001, after the General Assembly in Kuala Lumpur, Malaysia, WEF became the "World Evangelical Alliance".
 As of 2005, the WEA had collegiate management under the leadership of Canadian leader Geoff Tunnicliffe.
-Offices were opened in Vancouver, Canada (Leadership), San Francisco (Information Technology), Washington (Publications), and Geneva (International Relations).
-In 2006, it opened an office at the United Nations in Geneva, which added to that in New York City.
+Offices were opened in Vancouver, Canada (Leadership), San Francisco, United States (Information Technology), Washington, D.C.
+(Publications), and Geneva, Switzerland (International Relations).
+In 2006, it opened an office at the headquarters of the United Nations (UN) in Geneva, which added to that in New York City.